gradle/gradle/subprojects/docs/src/docs/release/notes.md

 - Certain repositories will not be able to handle all supported characters.
 For example, the '`:`' character cannot be used as an identifier when publishing to a filesystem-backed repository on Windows.

-### Distribution Plugin
+### New distribution plugin

 Thanks to a contribution from [Sébastien Cogneau](https://github.com/scogneau), a new `distribution` plugin has been added.
 This plugin adds general-purpose for support bundling and installing distributions.

 This plugin adds a `main` distribution, and you can add additional distributions.
-For each distribution, tasks are added to create a zip or tar file for the distribution and to install the distribution.
+For each distribution, tasks are added to create a ZIP or TAR file for the distribution and to install the distribution.

 You can define multiple distributions: